Frequently asked questions - The sandwich FAQ

 - It may be.
 Some potentially dangerous microbiological germs may grow in decomposing organic material, and they may cause infections (acute or chronic) under certain unfavourable conditions.
 It requires a profound knowledge about their behaviour to be able to store a sandwich for such a long time without endangering oneself or others.
 Do not try it yourself!
 You might not be able to control the risks.

-- Just one hint: Don't do it!
+- Just one advice: Don't do it!
 It may become infectious (see above) and people who are not familiar with infectious diseases, their prevention and treatment should not try experiments like this.
 Again: you might not be able to control the risks.
 You might endanger yourself or others.
 Just enjoy the sight of my sandwich.
 It will always be at least ten years older than yours, anyway.

 What about the global problem of starvation?